In a period of growth for your shop?see our specialized solutions

 How do I interpret my conversion rate?

-With your number and your goal, it should be pretty easy to decide broadly where to focus your efforts.
+With your number and your goal, it is easy to decide broadly where to focus your efforts.
 For example, if you’re getting 25 visitors a day, don’t expect many orders.
 Fiddling around with your website is going to be a waste of your time.
 You need to focus on getting more people to the site, above all else.

 If you’re getting thousands of people to the website each day with not enough sales, then don’t worry about increasing your marketing efforts right now, but instead figure out how to fine-tune your website so that people will purchase.